Alternatives of entanglement depth and metrological entanglement criteria

-To see \eqref{eq:mon.Rq} for \eqref{eq:Rq}, note that $u\mapsto\ln(u)$ is increasing monotone, so $\pinv{\xi}\mapsto\ln(s_q(\pinv{\xi}))$ is increasing/decreasing for $1 \lesseqgtr q$ by \eqref{eq:mon.sq}; on the other hand, $0\gtrless\frac{1}{1-q}$ for $1 \lessgtr q$, so the multiplication with that flips the monotonicity for $1<q$, leading to the claim for $q\neq1$, which also holds for $q=1$ by the continuity of $q\mapsto R_q$, \eqref{eq:qlim.R1}.
+To see~\eqref{eq:mon.Rq} for~\eqref{eq:Rq}, note that $u\mapsto\ln(u)$ is increasing monotone, so $\pinv{\xi}\mapsto\ln(s_q(\pinv{\xi}))$ is increasing/decreasing for $1 \lesseqgtr q$ by~\eqref{eq:mon.sq}; on the other hand, $0\gtrless\frac{1}{1-q}$ for $1 \lessgtr q$, so the multiplication with that flips the monotonicity for $1<q$, leading to the claim for $q\neq1$, which also holds for $q=1$ by the continuity of $q\mapsto R_q$,~\eqref{eq:qlim.R1}.

-We have \eqref{eq:mon.Tq} for \eqref{eq:Tq} by similar reasoning as for \eqref{eq:mon.Rq}.
+We have~\eqref{eq:mon.Tq} for~\eqref{eq:Tq} by similar reasoning as for~\eqref{eq:mon.Rq}.

-We have \eqref{eq:mon.S} for \eqref{eq:S}, since this is just the $q=1$ case of \eqref{eq:mon.Tq} by \eqref{eq:qlim.T1} or of \eqref{eq:mon.Rq} by \eqref{eq:qlim.R1}.
+We have~\eqref{eq:mon.S} for~\eqref{eq:S}, since this is just the $q=1$ case of~\eqref{eq:mon.Tq} by~\eqref{eq:qlim.T1} or of~\eqref{eq:mon.Rq} by~\eqref{eq:qlim.R1}.

-To see \eqref{eq:mon.Pq} for \eqref{eq:Pq}, note that the \eqref{eq:mon.Rq} monotonicity of $R_q$ is not changed by the monotonicity of $u\mapsto\ee^u$.
+To see~\eqref{eq:mon.Pq} for~\eqref{eq:Pq}, note that the~\eqref{eq:mon.Rq} monotonicity of $R_q$ is not changed by the monotonicity of $u\mapsto\ee^u$.

-To see \eqref{eq:mon.Dimd} for \eqref{eq:Dimd},
+To see~\eqref{eq:mon.Dimd} for~\eqref{eq:Dimd},

-where at the unlabelled equalities we used the properties of the extremal stochastic matrix, arising from \eqref{eq:poIp.x} by the assumption.
+where at the unlabeled equalities we used the properties of the extremal stochastic matrix, arising from~\eqref{eq:poIp.x} by the assumption.
 The inequality is from the super/subadditivity of the exponential function for this case

 which holds if and only if $b^{z_1+z_2} \gtreqlesss b^{z_1} + b^{z_2}$ for any $1\leq z_1,z_2\in\field{N}$, which is equivalent to $1 \gtreqlesss 1/b^{z_1}+1/b^{z_2}$.
-If $2\leq b$, we have $1\geq 1/b^{z_1}+1/b^{z_2}$, since it holds for $b=2$, $z_1=z_2=1$, and the right-hand side is decreasing with $z_1,z_2$, see \eqref{eq:xqmonq}, and decreasing with $b$, see \eqref{eq:xqmonx}; if $0<b\leq1$, we have $1 \leq 1/b^{z_1}+1/b^{z_2}$, since it holds for $b=1$, $z_1=z_2=1$, and the right-hand side is increasing with $z_1,z_2$, see \eqref{eq:xqmonq}, and increasing with the decreasing of $b$, see \eqref{eq:xqmonx}; for the intermediate case $1<b<2$, both inequalities can be violated for suitable values of $z_1,z_2$.
+If $2\leq b$, we have $1\geq 1/b^{z_1}+1/b^{z_2}$, since it holds for $b=2$, $z_1=z_2=1$, and the right-hand side is decreasing with $z_1,z_2$, see~\eqref{eq:xqmonq}, and decreasing with $b$, see~\eqref{eq:xqmonx}; if $0<b\leq1$, we have $1 \leq 1/b^{z_1}+1/b^{z_2}$, since it holds for $b=1$, $z_1=z_2=1$, and the right-hand side is increasing with $z_1,z_2$, see~\eqref{eq:xqmonq}, and increasing with the decreasing of $b$, see~\eqref{eq:xqmonx}; for the intermediate case $1<b<2$, both inequalities can be violated for suitable values of $z_1,z_2$.

-To see \eqref{eq:mon.Dimpd} for \eqref{eq:Dimpd},
+To see~\eqref{eq:mon.Dimpd} for~\eqref{eq:Dimpd},

-where at the unlabelled equalities we used the properties of the extremal stochastic matrix, arising from \eqref{eq:poIp.x} by the assumption.
+where at the unlabeled equalities we used the properties of the extremal stochastic matrix, arising from~\eqref{eq:poIp.x} by the assumption.
 The inequality is from the superadditivity of the modified exponential function

 which holds if and only if $(b^{z_1+z_2}-1) \geq (b^{z_1}-1) + (b^{z_2}-1)$ for any $1\leq z_1,z_2\in\field{N}$, which is equivalent to $0\leq(b^{z_1}-1)(b^{z_2}-1)$, which holds in both the $0<b\leq1$ and $1\leq b$ cases.
 (Note that the monotonicity for $2\leq b$ would simply follow from that of $\Dim_b$ and $h$ by definition~\eqref{eq:Dimpd}, however, the direct proof here works for the larger range $0<b$.)